Recruiter Contact Information

 - At least one year of nursing experience (preferred).

-- Proficiency in applying the nursing process to individuals served and their families.
+- Demonstrates proficiency in applying the nursing process to individuals served and their families.

 - Ability to collaborate with other care givers.